PrincetonUniversity/jobstats/docs/setup/prometheus.md

 # Prometheus

 Prometheus is a monitoring system and time series database.
 For setup, follow the directions at [prometheus.io](https://prometheus.io/).
-The four Prometheus exporters required by the Jobstats platform were discussed in the previous setup sections.
+The four Prometheus exporters required by the Jobstats platform were discussed in the previous sections.

 ## Basic Prometheus Configuration

-What follows is an example of production configuration used for the Tiger cluster that has both regular and GPU nodes:
+What follows is an example of production configuration used for the Tiger cluster that has both CPU and GPU nodes:

 ```
 ---